 Our work showed that removing habitat may compromise natural pest control services that benefit lettuce growers (Karp et al. 2016 Journal of Applied Ecology).
 We also combined three datasets comprising ~250,000 enterohemorrhagic E. coli (EHEC), generic E. coli, and Salmonella tests in produce, irrigation waters, and rodents to investigate the efficacy of habitat removal in mitigating pathogen contamination risks (Karp et al. 2015 PNAS).
 We found that habitat removal did not mitigate food safety risk.
 No pathogen was more prevalent on farms with more surrounding riparian or other natural vegetation.
 Rather, Salmonella and EHEC exhibited the strongest increases over time on farms that had cleared riparian and other natural vegetation in the past.
 These findings contradict widespread food-safety reforms that champion vegetation clearing as a pathogen mitigation strategy, and indicate that achieving both food safety and nature conservation goals in produce-growing landscapes may be possible.

 Why habitat removal failed to mitigate pathogen prevalence is still unclear.
 Does habitat removal affect wildlife movements onto fresh produce farms?
 Which species are the most important vectors for foodborne diseases?
-Are there better strategies for managing food-safety risks from wildlife?
-We seek to answer these and related questions to develop better strategies for co-managing wildlife conservation and food safety on fresh produce farms (Fig. 1).
+Are there better strategies for managing food-safety risks?
+Recently, we received a grant from the Center for Produce Safety to synthesize the literature, identify on-farm practices that work for improving produce safety, and develop a simple tool for farmers to guide decisions.
+We hope to identify practices that help co-manage fresh produce farms for wildlife conservation and food safety (Fig. 1).

 Fig. 1: Promising practices for co-managing food safety and conservation include: 1. planting low-risk crops between produce and pathogen sources (e.g., grazed lands), 2. buffering fields with non-crop vegetation to filter pathogens from runoff, 3. fencing upstream waterways from cattle and wildlife, 4. attracting livestock away from waterways with water troughs, supplement, and feed, 5. vaccinating cattle, 6. creating treatment wetlands near feedlots operations, 7. reducing agro-chemical applications to bolster bacteria that depredate and compete with E. coli, 8. exposing compost to high temperatures, and 9. maintaining diverse wildlife communities with fewer disease hosts.
 Illustration: Mattias Lanas & Joe Burg.

 - Baur, P., L. Driscoll, S. Gennet, and D.S.
 Karp.
-(In Review) Inconsistent food safety pressures lead to friction with environmental goals.
-California Agriculture.
+(2016) Inconsistent food safety pressures complicate environmental conservation for California produce growers.
+California Agriculture 70: 142-151.